 There are several significant advantages to the DSEK operation compared to the standard corneal transplant operation.
 The operation is faster, the wound is smaller and closer in size and location to a cataract surgery incision.
 Because the wound is smaller and requires far fewer sutures, there is very little postoperative astigmatism.
 The maximum return in vision takes only about 3 to 4 months following DSEK.
 Since only the thin inner layer of the cornea is replaced, over 90% of the patient’s own cornea remains behind contributing to greater structural integrity and a reduced incidence of rejection.

 DSEK is not for everyone.
 Some patients with corneal scarring or other conditions are not suitable candidates for DSEK.
 There are risks involved with the DSEK operation.
-Since corneal specialists have only been performing DSEK for the past 2 to 3 years, there is no long-term follow-up.
 There is a risk of the thin button of endothelium becoming displaced within the first few days or weeks after surgery and requiring reposition.
 If the DSEK operation fails, the operation can be repeated with another button of donor endothelium.
 If the DSEK fails, either after one or multiple attempts, a traditional corneal transplant operation can be performed.